If your wrist hurts every time you type, scroll, cook, lift, drive, or hold your phone, it can make even simple things feel annoying.

 Traumatic or chronic injuries often happen to athletes who engage in high-contact sports such as hockey, wrestling, football, etc., but also to bodybuilders and people who overuse the wrist area at work.

-👉 If your pain spreads beyond the wrist into the forearm or elbow, a larger infrared heating pad may work better because it can warm the entire arm instead of just the wrist.
+👉 If your pain spreads beyond the wrist into the forearm, a larger infrared heating pad may work better because it can warm the entire arm instead of just the wrist.

 How to Choose a Heated Wrist Wrap